-A conflict of interest occurs when an administrator knowingly or intentionally benefits financially from a contract with the District or a purchase made by the District.
-Administrators shall not engage in nor have a financial interest in (directly or indirectly) any activity that conflicts or raises a reasonable question of conflict with their responsibilities to the District.
+A conflict of interest occurs when an employee knowingly or intentionally benefits financially from a contract with the District or a purchase made by the District.
+Employees shall not engage in nor have a financial interest in (directly or indirectly) any activity that conflicts or raises a reasonable question of conflict with their responsibilities to the District.
+If non-school activities threaten a staff member's effectiveness within the school system, Administration reserves the right to evaluate the impact of such activity upon a staff member's responsibility to the students and to the District.
+Staff members shall not give school time to an outside activity without valid reason to be excused from assigned duties.

-Any administrator with reason to believe that they may have a conflict of interest must disclose the potential conflict annually on an electronic form available from HR.
+Any employee who believes they may have a conflict of interest must disclose the potential conflict annually on an electronic form available from HR.

-An administrator who fails to disclose the conflict of interest may be subject to disciplinary action.
+Employees who fail to disclose the conflict of interest may be subject to disciplinary action.